yodaos-project/yoda-book/en/guidance/03-lightd.md

   }

   render()

-  // Note: This type of light does not need to call callback return {
+  // Note: This type of light does not need to call callback

+  return {
-    // This hook function is called when it is interrupted,
-    // if we return the stop function.
+    // This hook function is called when it is interrupted, if we return the stop function.
     // This stop function is optional if you don't need to care about interrupt events.
-    stop: function() {}
+    stop: function() {
+      // we are doing nothing here.
     }
   }
+}
 ```

 The caller calls this light via `light.play('breathing.js', data, { shouldResume: true }, callback)` to tell the system that the light needs to be restored.
 If other lights are executed in the middle, the light will also be automatically restored.
 Unless the user uses `light.stop('breathing.js')` to clear the recovered lights.
-Call the light that needs to be restored, because the callback is not called in the light, so in the caller's view, the callback will be called back immediately when the light effect is started.
+In the caller's view, the callback will be called back immediately when the light effect is started because the callback is not called in the light.

 Above we used the `breathing` effect function, which is a built-in breathing effect, whose function is defined as follows: